craftingcity/The-Known-World/Prenotes Sep 10 25.md

 ### What does the World Know?

 We get to fight Tymirek!
 He wants to leave, but he's an asshole (and has nothing to give), so he might have to scrap to get out of here.
 We can try to talk to them if they don't just attack us right away.
-He is (roughly) a [Gold Wyrmling](https://www.aidedd.org/dnd/monstres.php?vo=gold-dragon-wyrmling), but probably tougher.
+He is (roughly) a [Young Gold Dragon](https://www.aidedd.org/dnd/monstres.php?vo=young-gold-dragon).

 20 - Tymirek
 15